SERG-Delft/REMLA/tutorials/tutorial_03_ml_pipelines.md

 ### Demo

 Someone in the class will be asked to present this part of the tutorial to the whole class.
-Show us how the pipeline looks like and explain how you have specified it.
+Show how the pipeline looks like and explain how you have specified it.

 ## Remotes

 Previously, we have seen how to automate the execution of your data pipeline while avoiding to re-run it unnecessarily.

-Now, imagine the case in which you changed something and execute the pipeline.
-If you have more people working in your project, everyone will have to re-run the pipeline in to retrieve the same artefacts.
+Now, imagine the case in which you changed something and executed the pipeline.
+If you have more people working in your project, everyone will have to re-run the pipeline to retrieve the same artefacts in their local repo.

-To avoid such a waste of time and resources, DVC features the concept of remote: a storage that you can use to store your artefacts.
+To avoid such a waste of time and resources, DVC features the concept of `remote`: a storage that you can use to store your artefacts.

 Remotes can live in your local storage (local remotes 🤷‍♂️) or in a cloud storage (e.g., Amazon S3, GDrive, etc.).